 Add the honey, sugar, and salt to the bowl with the flour/yeast mixture and stir briefly with the dough hook.
 Add 1 cup of flour, the remaining yeast, 1 cup of the quinoa flakes, and the vegetable shortening.
 Add the cooked quinoa (reserving 1/4 cup to garnish the tops of the bagels).
 Continue to knead for about 5 minutes, adding remaining flour 1/2 cup at a time, until you have a smooth, stiff dough.

-- Fill a large soup pot with water, and add 1 tablespoon baking soda.
+Fill a large soup pot with water, and add 1 tablespoon baking soda.
 Bring water to a boil.
-Preheat oven to 450 degrees.
-In a small bowl, ix reserved cooked quinoa with 2 tablespoons quinoa flakes and a large pinch of coarse salt—set aside for garnish.
+Preheat oven to 450 F. In a small bowl, mix reserved cooked quinoa with 2 tablespoons quinoa flakes and a large pinch of coarse salt—set aside for garnish.

-- Place bagels into the oven and then turn the temperature down to 400 degrees.
-Bake until golden brown, about 20-25 minutes.
+Place bagels into the oven and then turn the temperature down to 400 F. Bake until golden brown, about 20 to 25 minutes.